-- You, your school and the Skills for All Training Provider will draw up a formal Education and Training Plan.
-(Your parent/guardian will also need to agree to this.)
+- You, your school and the Skills for All Training Provider will draw up a formal Education and Training Plan (your parent/guardian also need to agree to this).

 For schools and training providers

-If you're a school career counsellor, VET coordinator, or Skills for All Training Provider, read the Instructions and Advice for managing TGSS and completing the Education and Training Plan proformas.
+If you're a school career counsellor, VET coordinator, or Skills for All Training Provider, read the Instructions for managing TGSS and complete the Education and Training Plan forms.

 For more information about VET in schools, please visit the SACE website.